Your web browser is outdated and may be insecure

 It can be very frightening to be questioned by the police.
 If you are a suspect (for example, the police say that they will be interviewing you under caution) you should not answer questions or submit any statement until you have legal support.

 If the incident is work-related, call us as soon as you can.
-If this is not possible (or the incident isn’t connected to your work) you must seek the support of the duty solicitor at the police station.
+If this is not possible (or the incident isn’t connected to your work) you should seek the support of the duty solicitor at the police station.

 Read our advice on police interviews.